 3. Provide Custom Vocabulary

-If your video contains technical jargon, brand names, or acronyms, provide a custom vocabulary list to improve accuracy (supported by Deepgram, AssemblyAI, Google Speech-to-Text).
+If the video has jargon, brand names, or acronyms, supply a custom vocabulary list (Deepgram, AssemblyAI, Google Speech-to-Text support this).

-AI transcription is rarely 100% accurate.
-Budget 5-10 minutes per hour of audio for manual review and corrections.
+AI is rarely 100%.
+Budget 5-10 minutes per hour of audio for review and corrections.

-Enable speaker detection (available in VidNotes, Otter, Deepgram) to label different speakers in multi-person conversations.
+Turn on speaker detection (VidNotes, Otter, Deepgram) to label speakers in multi-person conversations.

 Frequently Asked Questions